Directive Principles of State Policy UPSC

 Option d – All of the above

-According to the Constitution of India, which of the following are fundamental for the governance of the country?
+Which among the following are considered essential for the governance of the country?

 (a) Fundamental Rights